CambridgeNuclear/SCONE/docs/User Manual.rst

       }
       }

-* weightResponse: responde for scoring particle weights
+* weightResponse: response for scoring particle weights

   - moment (*optional*, default = 1): moment of the weight scored